A Two-Stage Architecture for Differentially Private Kalman Filtering and LQG Control: Differentially Private Kalman Filtering

-\begin{remark} The condition $L_t(\Omega^*_{t})^{-1}C_t^T \neq 0$ for some $t$ appears to be a weak requirement to guarantee the possibility of reconstructing the matrix $D$, but in future work we would like to provide a more explicit condition directly in terms of the problem parameters. \end{remark}
+\begin{rem} Even though the condition $L_t(\Omega^*_{t})^{-1}C_t^T \neq 0$ introduced to guarantee the possibility of constructing the matrix $D$ in the proof is not an explicit condition expressed directly in term of the problem parameters, it appears to be a weak requirement in practice. \end{rem}

-\begin{remark} The proof shows explicitly in \eqref{eq: Sigma construction} below how to construct the sequence $\Sigma_t^*$.
-The procedure can be shown to reduce to $\Sigma_t^* = (\Omega_t^*)^{-1}$ under certain conditions, such as $L_t$ invertible for all $t$.
-Note however that in practice, we are mostly interested in $D^*$, from which the design of the Kalman filter and the computation of its estimation performance can also be recovered by other standard methods, e.g., based on the Riccati difference equations \eqref{eq: Sigma_0}-\eqref{eq: Sigma_t}. \end{remark}